csc301-2026-s/deliverable-documents/deliverables/D1/planning.md

  * If you have a partner project, what is your process for communicating with your partner?
 Who is responsible?

 **Collaboration:**
- * How are people held accountable for attending meetings, completing action items? what is your process?
+ * How are people held accountable for attending meetings, completing action items?
+What is your process?
  * How will you address the issue if one person doesn't contribute or is not responsive?

 ## Organisation Details